How to Read a 10-K: The Only 5 Sections That Matter

 The Business section explains what the company actually does.
 That sounds basic, but the level of detail here is much better than in marketing or press releases.

-- How does this company make money—by selling products, services, subscriptions, licenses, ads, something else?
+- How does this company make money?
+Products, services, subscriptions, licenses, ads?

 - How is the business segmented, and which segments are growing or shrinking?